Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03.2-canvas-app.md

     ![A screenshot of the shared components window with the Lamna Healthcare shared components item](03-2/media/image2.png)

-    > **IMPORTANT**
-    >
-    > There is an issue where importing the app as part of a solution may not add it to your components library.
+    >**Important:** There is an issue where importing the app as part of a solution may not add it to your components library.
 The following steps are designed to resolve the issue.

 10. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.